SFDO-Tooling/Snowfakery/docs/index.md

 ### Scaling up recipe execution

-From the command line you can control how many rows a recipe generates by telling Snowfakery how many times to execute it.
+From the command line you can control how many rows a recipe generates.
 You do this by specifying a "target count" and a "target tablename", like this:

 ```bash
 snowfakery accounts.yml --target-number 1000 Account